newdigate/sd-micro-panel-breakout/README.md

 ## option 2
  * https://github.com/dgouramanis/usdextendercable
-   * Based on the work above - I have extended for the female board with mounting holes
+   * Based on the work above - I've extended the female board with 4 M2.5 mounting holes

 ## warning: untested concept work-in-progress, use with caution...